NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 In the next blog, I will

+- Build a Todo with Swift and the micro Redux framework we built in this blog post.
 - explain how to split large *Reducer*s into smaller ones and combine them back into one using something new called *`combineReducers`*.
-- Build a Todo with Swift and the micro Redux framework we built in this blog post.
+    - (TBH: I have no idea what it would be right now.
+I guess it would be a function like the *Reducers* in this blog)

 Stay tuned!